-Prerequisite: GOVT 1313.
+Prerequisite: GOVT 2360 or instructor approval.

 An examination of classic dilemmas and recurrent problems in political theory and how they are dealt with by ancient Greek, Roman, and feudal thinkers.
 The course will focus on the original writings of philosophers who have made a substantial contribution to political theory, from Plato to Machiavelli.